-5 Reasons You Should Stop Lying To Get Out Of Plans, Because Being The Ditcher Sucks As Much As Being The Ditchee
+5 Reasons To Stop Lying To Get Out Of Plans

 Doing things with people is hard.
 That may seem like an unreasonably simplistic assertion, but it’s true.
 Even if you’re meeting up with someone you really like to do something you really enjoy, the prospect of putting on clothes, leaving the house, spending money, and being charming can be daunting.
 DAUNTING.